Abstract

 Quantifying mechanical and neural response variability

 We assessed the variability in displacements and velocities by calculating the standard deviation of the displacement and velocity signals at each time point over the two-dimensional tangential plane across repeated trials of the same force direction, using Euclidean distance as the metric.
 Variability was assessed separately for trials in the regular and the irregular sequence and averaged across all fingertips recorded from.
 Similarly, when assessing the variability of the neural responses, we calculated the standard deviation of the instantaneous firing rate across trials in the same force direction over time.
 Instantaneous firing rate was calculated as the inverse of the inter-spike interval at a given time point.
 Again, this analysis was run separately on data from the regular and the irregular sequence.
-The resulting standard deviation traces were first averaged over different force directions and then over all afferents from the same class.
+The resulting standard deviation traces were first averaged over different force directions and then over all neurons from the same class.

 Calculation of information transmission

 To assess the amount of information about force direction conveyed in responses of individual neurons, for each neuron we calculated a lower bound on the information transmitted about both the current and the previous force direction.
 We used metric space analysis (Victor and Purpura, 1996), which employs a classifier on the neural response data to distinguish different force directions, calculates a confusion matrix from several runs of the classifier, and finally computes a lower bound on the mutual information from the confusion matrix.
 Details of the specific implementation used in the present study have been described previously (Saal et al., 2009).
 In short, we first sorted the trial data either by the force direction in the current trial (to assess coding of current force direction) or by the force direction in the previous trial (to assess whether neurons responded to the viscoelastic ‘memory’ of the previous trial).
 We then computed spike distances between all pairs of spike trains according to a spike-timing based distance metric that assesses the ‘cost’ for transforming the first spike train in the pair into the second, by adding or removing individual spikes, or shifting existing ones in time.
 For analyses of the protraction phase this spike distance was computed at a temporal resolution of 8 ms, as this was determined in a previous study to be close to the optimum for maximal information transmission for the present experimental data (Saal et al., 2009).
-For the analysis of SA-2 responses during the interstimulus period, we used a lower temporal resolution of 32 ms instead, to adjust for the lower firing rates of these neurons in the absence of stimulation.
+For the analysis of SA-2 responses during the interstimulus period, we used a lower temporal resolution of 32 ms instead, to adjust for the lower firing rates of these neurons in the absence of externally applied stimulation.
 Each individual trial was then classified as originating from the force direction to which its average distance was lowest.
 In this way, a confusion matrix was generated for each neuron, with each entry denoting the number of times a neural response from a given force direction was classified as having originated from that direction or another one.
 Finally, we used the confusion matrix to compute a lower bound of the mutual information.
 To quantify the bias of this estimate, we reassigned neural responses from individual trials to random conditions and recalculated the mutual information.
 The bias term was set as the average of the outcome of 10 such random assignments and subtracted from the estimate of the mutual information.
 This analysis was run on successively longer time windows starting at stimulus onset (when calculating information during the protraction phase) or at the start of the interstimulus period (when calculating information for this period), respectively, and extending until the end of the considered time window in 5 ms increments.
 In this way, it could be assessed how neural coding of force direction evolved over time.
 The whole analysis was run twice on the irregular sequence data: once with stimuli grouped according to the current force direction (to assess the information conveyed about the stimulus), and a second time with stimuli grouped according to the preceding trial (to assess information conveyed in the neural responses about the past stimulus).
 The analysis was also run on the regular sequence; because effects due to previous and current stimulation cannot be distinguished in this data set due to the fixed trial order, this analysis yielded a single information value that represents the total amount of information available when past loading is held constant.

 For the analysis covering the protraction phase, we also assigned each neuron to one of three groups, based on their information curves: those that primarily conveyed information about the current force direction (‘current’), those that conveyed information about the preceding force direction (‘previous’), and those that conveyed different types of information at different times during the protraction phase (‘mixed’).
 To do this, we first excluded neurons that responded too weakly or erratically, as assessed by whether they conveyed information (above 0) about either past or present force direction for at least 10 different time windows during the protraction phase.
 This left 53 FA-1, 67 SA-1, and 35 SA-2 neurons.
 For each time window containing non-zero information, we then measured whether more information was conveyed about the present or the past force direction.
 Neurons that conveyed information about the current force direction in 70% or more of time windows were classed as ‘current’; neurons with 30% or less were classed as ‘previous’; and all other neurons were classed as ‘mixed’.